-- The Village will work with the U.S. Forest Service, private property owners, TSV Inc., New Mexico State Forestry, and community organizations in funding the recommended forest treatments within the upper Rio Hondo Watershed.
+- The Village will work with the U.S. Forest Service, private property owners, TSVI, New Mexico State Forestry, and community organizations in funding the recommended forest treatments within the upper Rio Hondo Watershed.
 Potential funding sources include the U.S. Forest Service non-Federal Lands Grant, Community Forestry Restoration Projects and the Rio Grande Water Fund. - Adopt a Community Wildfire Protection Plan (CWPP) (completed).
 The CWPP provides specific strategies and objectives for government agencies, community organizations, and landowners about the types and specific locations of treatments necessary to reduce wildfire hazards within the upper Rio Hondo watershed Also included are specific recommendations for public education, improving the capacity of the Village Public Safety and Volunteer Fire Departments.
 The CWPP is consistent with the Taos County CWPP update and the Landscape Restoration Strategy described by the Taos Valley Watershed Coalition. - The Village will support the Firewise Board in promoting Education Day and other special events associated with forest fire prevention and education. - The Village will provide educational materials and financial incentives to the community regarding forest fire protection measures on private property.
-For example, The Taos Soil and Water District Private Lands Fuel Reduction Treatment Program is a cost chare program that provides technical assistance and funding for private property fuel reduction. - The Village Council adopted the 2003 code; however, adopting the 2012 code will improve the fire prevention requirements for new construction.
-Full compliance (e.g. clearing trees within 50 feet of a building) due to lot sizes would mean denuding the Village of trees. - The Village will adopt applicable sections of the 2012 International Code Council Wildland-Urban Interface Code to improve fire prevention requirements for new construction. - Implement Forest Treatments- the Village will work with the U.S. Forest Service, private property owners, Taos Ski Valley Inc. and community organizations in funding the recommended forest treatments within the Upper Hondo watershed.
+For example, The Taos Soil and Water District Private Lands Fuel Reduction Treatment Program is a cost-share program that provides technical assistance and funding for private property fuel reduction. - The Village will adopt applicable sections of the 2012 International Code Council Wildland-Urban Interface Code to improve fire prevention requirements for new construction. - Implement Forest Treatments- the Village will work with the U.S. Forest Service, private property owners, TSVI and community organizations in funding the recommended forest treatments within the Upper Hondo watershed.
 Potential funding sources include U S. Forest Service Collaborative Forest Restoration, community Forest Restoration Projects and the Rio Grande Water Fund. - Update the Village web page to provide information to the community regarding natural hazards. - Use GIS mapping software and web-based applications to provide maps and other materials to inform the community about meetings, funding opportunities, prescribed burns, and risk assessments.